jonathanhogg/flitter/docs/language.md

 All values are vectors of either floating point numbers, Unicode strings, nodes or functions (or a mix thereof).
 The vector implementation is optimised for vectors of numbers, particularly short vectors.
-There are no dedicated integer values in **flitter** and so one should be careful of relying on integer numbers outside of the safe integer range of a double-precision floating point (-2^53..2^53).
+There are no dedicated integer values in **Flitter** and so one should be careful of relying on integer numbers outside of the safe integer range of a double-precision floating point (-2^53..2^53).